Skip to Main Content

 Stock locations

-Rasburicase is no longer a PbR excluded drug, thus negating the need to restrict access for financial restrictions.
-However, organisations may not have reviewed their stock holding since this change in funding status and may not have expanded access within clinical areas.
+Rasburicase is not on the current NHS England high-cost drugs commissioning list, however organisations may not have recently reviewed their stock holding and may not have expanded access within clinical areas.

 Refrigeration